 Classes included here: Karyorelictea,

 Miozoa are a large group of parasites and related flagellates.
-They have vesicles called alveoli supporting the cell membrane, shared with ciliates, and often a microtubule complex variously adapted to infecting, sucking fluids from, or ingesting other cells.
-Plastids are common but photosynthesis only occurs among dinoflagellates.
+They have vesicles called alveoli supporting the cell membrane, shared by ciliates, and often an apical structure variously adapted to infecting, sucking fluids from, or ingesting other cells.
+Plastids are common but photosynthesis is rare except in dinoflagellates.

 Most dinoflagellates have two flagella set in grooves.
-One called the cingulum runs around the cell so the flagellum propels it with a characteristic whirling motion.
+One, the cingulum, runs around the cell so the flagellum propels it with a characteristic whirling motion.
 The other runs to the posterior with the flagellum serving in steering.
 Chloroplasts are mostly golden-brown, and some also have armour plates formed within the alveoli.